 - Spanish Teaching BA

 - Theatre Teaching BFA

-Students must major in their emphasis area, complete the secondary education program, then be recommended for licensing to be eligible to teach at the secondary level.
+Students major in their emphasis area, complete the secondary education program, and then are recommended to the Utah State Board of Education for their Utah Professional Secondary 6-12 Teaching License (Fine Arts and P.E. students earn a K-12 endorsement).
 Through a program of coursework, discussion, and hands-on experience, the Secondary Teacher Licensure Program will prepare you for a career as a junior high, middle school, or high school teacher.
 In addition to the requirements for their subject track, secondary education students complete courses in adolescent psychology, assessment principles, teaching students with disabilities, multicultural education, and building family-school partnerships.
-The requirements to achieve ESL endorsement are built into these courses, allowing students to receive ESL endorsement at the time they are recommended for their teaching license.
-The fianl year of the program is a field practicum, where students are placed in local classrooms to gain experience teaching their chosen subject.
+The ESL endorsement is optional, but highly recommended.
+If students complete a few additional classes they can receive an ESL endorsement at the time they are recommended for their teaching license.
+The final year of the program includes a full-time student teaching practicum, where students are placed in local classrooms to gain experience teaching their chosen subject.
 Ultimately, this program will give you the critical thinking skills and human understanding necessary to be an effective educator or to pursue a career in an allied field.

 The Student Experience

-Upon graduation and successful completion of the PRAXIS test (a series of tests required for teacher licensing in the state of Utah), students may pursue careers as teachers in middle and high schools.
+Upon graduation and successful completion oflicensure exams (including PPAT), students may pursue careers as teachers in middle and high schools.
 Stay in Utah as a local educator, or relocate to another part of the country to teach in an entirely new state (licensure in your new state might be required).
 With additional education at the graduate level, students can become principals, school counselors, professors, or administrators.